Exploring New Market Tax Credits: Projects That Qualify for Funding Opportunities

 Mixed-use developments combining multiple project types—retail with office, commercial with community facilities, or diverse uses within integrated developments—frequently utilize NMTC financing.
 These comprehensive projects create synergies among uses, establish vibrant neighborhood destinations, and maximize community impact through coordinated development.

-The diversity of eligible project types demonstrates the NMTC program’s flexibility and responsiveness to varied community needs.
+The diversity of eligible project types demonstrates the NMTC program’s flexibility and responsiveness to the varied needs of different communities.
 From manufacturing to healthcare, retail to education, and energy to agriculture, the program accommodates diverse investments that share common characteristics: location in economically distressed communities, substantial capital requirements, meaningful job creation or service delivery, and demonstrated community impact that justifies subsidized financing enabled by the tax credit structure.